Help yourself by helping others

-Curb loneliness (and give back to your community) with volunteering
+Curb loneliness (and give back to your community) by volunteering.

 Volunteer group